 On the 1911 Colt it protrudes from the side of the frame, and during shooting if it is pushed by the index finger through the frame, the gun can jam.

-Also, the AIMED Point Shooting method should not be used with revolvers that are out of timing, or on autoloaders where the index finger rests over the ejection port.
+Also, the AIMED Point Shooting method should not be used with revolvers that are out of timing, or with autoloaders if the index finger extends beyond the muzzle or rests over the ejection port.

 GOOD UNIFORM RESULTS

 Hundreds of test were made with both shooters and novices to prove the repeatability of the mechanical sight alignment.
 All were told how to grip and hold an unloaded gun and use the index finger to point it at a spot in a safe direction.
 Then they were asked to tell what they saw when they looked over the sights.

 All responded with words that matched or were similar to the accepted definition: "the tops are level and the single bar is between the 2 rear posts."